 Then, on the balance of probabilities, the algorithm will determine which way the asset is likely to move in the short run.
 Naturally, the trend strategy employed by the software won’t always get its prediction right.
 As such, each trade will have an exit plan in place – notably in the form of stop-loss orders.

 Most people lose money trading.
 The algortihmic trading UK scene will have its cast of high-rolling losers just as any other country or trading technique.

-Notwithstanding the CFD aspect, the best algorithmic trading software packages do claim high success rates -(percentage of trades closed in profit) for their algos, but don’t take these at face value without further investigation such as looking up reviews.
+Notwithstanding the CFD aspect, algorithmic trading software packages do claim high success rates (percentage of trades closed in profit) for their blogs but don’t take these at face value without further investigation such as looking up reviews.

 Algorithmic Trading Python

-Learning to program in Python would be a great benefit to designing your own bots.
-Other popular languages include C++, java and .NET.
+Learning to program in Python would be a benefit to designing your own bots.
+Other popular languages include C++, java, and .NET.